up42/up42-py/docs/reference/jobtask-reference.md

 # JobTask

-The JobTask class enables access to the results of a specific job task in a job.
+The JobTask class enables access to [results of a specific job task](../../analytics/).
 Job tasks are unique configurations of workflow tasks in a job.

 ```python
 jobtask = up42.initialize_jobtask(